4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Choosing the right denture option depends on several factors.
 During your consultation, our Carrollton, TX dental team will assess your needs and recommend the best solution for you.

 • Number of Missing Teeth: If you’re missing just a few teeth, partial dentures may be the best choice.
-Full dentures may be right for you if you’re missing all your teeth.
+Full dentures may be right for you if you lost all your teeth.

 • Jawbone Health: Implant dentures require a certain level of jawbone density to support the implants.
 If you have significant bone loss, you may need bone grafting.
 Grafting will help build up healthy jaw bone so you can support implant posts.